-As the cannabis industry legality keeps changing, so does the equipments to produce cannabis.
+As regulatory requirements to protect the integrity of the global food chain and our ability to reduce our carbon foot-print keeps changing, so does the equipment to produce indoor crops.
 All sorts of advancements in technology are occurring.
 Lighting sources, fertilizers, additives, plant containers, extract equipment, oil pens and packaging are just a few of a long list.
 When considering how to produce the most cannabis in a cubic space the latest and greatest is vertical farming.
 This can be many racks or shelves, one above the other often with small plants to maximize the number of growing layers.
 Another technique would be movable walls or vertical gutters with plants growing perpendicular to the vertical structure often with artificial lighting running vertically as well.
-LED and florescent lights are often used to minimize space between each wall.
+LED and fluorescent lights are often used to minimize space between each wall.
 Both vertical designs have their engineering challenges and advantages.
 The plant count can become astronomical with this approach, so some local regulations can stifle the true potential.
 Access to harvest, plant, and maintain these kinds of operations seems to be the true milestone to overcome.